-For wiring of controls on the unit, see the Figure 2.6 below.
-It is recommended that the thermostat be installed on the hot side of a fused supply line and have sufficient ampere capacity rating for the heater(s) it will control.
-The ventilation system may not be controlled separately from the heating system (consult local codes) by the use of a humidistat that closes then the humidity rises.
+For wiring of controls on the unit see the wiring diagram included on page 18.
+It is recommended that the thermostat be installed on the hot side of a fused supply line and have a sufficient ampere capacity rating for the heater(s) it will control.
+The ventilation system may be controlled separately from the heating system (consult local codes) by the use of a humidistat that closes when the humidity rises.
 The humidistat control should be installed at roof level.
 For summer ventilation, a simple on/off switch can be installed at the occupant level.

-Figure 2.6 - Typical Field Wiring
+Figure 2.7 - Typical Field Wiring